The Curt Jester

 The Weekly Francis is a compilation of the Holy Father’s writings, speeches, etc., which I also cross-post on Jimmy Akin’s blog.

-This version of The Weekly Francis covers material released in the last week, from 9 March 2023 to 15 March 2023.
+This version of The Weekly Francis covers material released in the last week, from 13 December 2024 to 9 April 2025.

 Angelus